vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/en/guide/page-info.md

 # Page information

 The `<PageInfo />` component is enabled globally by default.
-You can disable it by setting `pageInfo: false` in `frontmatter` of a specific page.
+You can disable it by setting `pageInfo: false` in `Front Matter` of a specific page.

 If you need to keep it globally disabled, please set `pageInfo` to `false` in the plugin options.
-In this way you can set `pageInfo` in `frontmatter` of a specific page to enable it locally.
+In this way you can set `pageInfo` in `Front Matter` of a specific page to enable it locally.

 ## Parameters